 Creating PDF files from AutoCAD that allow text searching throughout the entire document and at the highest level of compression, requires the use of True Type Fonts (TTF) in your AutoCAD drawings.

-There are some conditions that must be met to ensure proper conversion of True Type Fonts in AutoCAD to PDF.
-These are AutoCAD limitations in how it determines in the output stream to treat text.
+There are some conditions that must be met to ensure proper conversion of True Type Fonts in AutoCAD to PDF through Windows System Printers.
+These are AutoCAD's limitations in how it determines if it is going to output the text as text to System Printer Drivers or as graphics.

 In additon the Adobe PDF Specification specifies a set of 14 fonts that must be available to every PDF reader: Helvetica (normal, bold, italic, bold italic), Times (normal, bold, italic, bold italic), Courier (normal, bold, italic, bold italic), Symbol and ZapfDingbats.
 So if you use only these fonts in your AutoCAD drawings you do not have to embed the fonts because even if the user does not have the font installed the software that they are using to view the PDF file is supposed to have them.
 This is also true for Apple, Unix, and Linux systems.